kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

     the connection settings in the configuration file(config.py) or in the flask app factory
 ---
 ## How to Start and Login
- - Step 1- Open the terminal --> Command + space ( macOS/Linux) or Command Prompt/Powershell (Windows))
+ - Step 1- Open the terminal --> Command + space ( macOS/Linux)
  - Step 2 - Navigate to the project directory.
 For example, if it is saved to your desktop, paste the following into your terminal.
    - cd ~/Desktop/"Big Bang Brokers"
+   - For Windows, go to the project folder and open the command prompt from there
  - Step 3- Activate the virtual environment
    -  macOS/Linux: "source .venv/bin/activate"
-   -  Windows: ".\.venv\Scripts\activate"
+   -  Windows: ".\.venv\Scripts\activate" or ".\.venv\Scripts\activate.bat" if execution of scripts is disabled
    -  You must see (.venv) before continuing
+ -  Step 4 - Optional - Creating a virtual environment if one is not i
  - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt"
  - Step 5 - Start the Flask application
-   - run the main application: "python3 main.py"
+   - run the main application: "python --version main.py"
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
  - Step 6 - Open the application in a browser
    - Once the terminal shows that flask is running, open the URL in any browser